Columbia Video Network

 Continuing a long-standing tradition of academic excellence and innovation, Columbia University’s Fu Foundation School of Engineering and Applied Science established the Columbia Video Network (CVN) in 1986 to meet a growing need within the engineering community for a graduate distance education program.
 Classes and degrees offered through CVN are fully accredited; the degrees are granted by Columbia University.

 Classes available through CVN are taught on campus by Columbia University faculty in electronic classrooms.
-Faculty and students meet in classrooms equipped with cameras, electronic writing tablets, and SMART™ boards.
+Faculty and students meet in classrooms equipped with cameras, electronic writing tablets.
 The recorded lectures are fully downloadable for study at home, office, or on the road.

 CVN students take the same classes, have the same homework assignments, take the same exams, and earn the same degrees as on-campus students in Master of Science (M.S.) program.

 CVN makes select SEAS graduate courses available to off-campus students in autumn (September–December), spring (January–May), and summer (June–August) terms.
 CVN administrators work closely with faculty representatives from each department to select the classes that best fit the needs of new and continuing students around the world.
 During the summer semester (and on request in the autumn and spring terms), CVN makes prerecorded courses available.
 SEAS currently offers M.S. degrees in the following disciplines through CVN:

 - Applied math

 - Biomedical engineering

 - Civil engineering